Student Life

 The Organization of Student Representatives (OSR) is the representation of the undergraduate medical student body of Johns Hopkins to other medical schools in the U.S.; the overall OSR constituency comprises all medical students.
 The concerns of the OSR lie exclusively within academic medicine and medical education and their improvement.American Medical Association (AMA), Medical Student Section

 The American Medical Women’s Association aims to advance women in medicine and improve women’s health.
 We strive to address the pressing need for female role models and mentors, specialized professional development, and increased study of women’s health issues.
-We achieve this by gathering women physicians together for networking and support, as well as promoting leadership, advocacy, and education of related subjects.Asian Pacific American Medical Student Association (APAMSA)
+We achieve this by gathering women physicians together for networking and support, as well as promoting leadership, advocacy and education.Asian Pacific American Medical Student Association (APAMSA)

-The Asian Pacific American Medical Students Association (APAMSA) is a local chapter at Hopkins of medical students committed to addressing the unique health challenges of Asian and Pacific Islander American (APIA) communities.
+The local chapter of the The Asian Pacific American Medical Students Association (APAMSA) is comprised medical students committed to addressing the unique health challenges of Asian and Pacific Islander American (APIA) communities.
 APAMSA serves as a forum for student leaders to engage these health issues and develop initiatives and projects addressing those needs.Catholic Medical Student Association

-Global Surgery Student Alliance (GSSA) is national organization created to educate, inspire, and unite students through engagement and mentorship in global surgery, including anesthesiology and OB/GYN.
-Johns Hopkins is among the first 20 medical schools with a local chapter, focused on awareness, education, research, communication, and mentorship.
-As a student organization collaborating between the School of Nursing, Bloomberg School of Public Health, and School of Medicine, we hope to encourage a sense of unity between students with diverse backgrounds who are passionate about performing and enabling surgical advancements around the globe.International Student Group (F1 Club)
+The Global Surgery Student Alliance is a national organization created to educate, inspire and unite students through engagement and mentorship in global surgery, including anesthesiology and Gyn/Ob.
+Johns Hopkins is among the first 20 medical schools with a local chapter, focused on awareness, education, research, communication and mentorship.
+As a student organization collaborating with the school of nursing, the Bloomberg School of Public Health, and the school of medicine, we hope to encourage a sense of unity among students with diverse backgrounds who are passionate about performing and enabling surgical advancements around the globe.International Student Group (F1 Club)

-The international student group that seeks to address issues that are unique to international medical students, such as how to complete taxes, immigration issues, financial aid issues, where to do residency, among other things.
+The International Student Group seeks to address issues that are unique to international medical students, such as taxes, immigration issues, financial aid and where to do residency, among other things.
 We hope to set up a meeting where we have an immigration lawyer to come in and talk about issues that are pertinent to international medical students.Jewish Students Association

 The Johns Hopkins Graduate Muslim Student Association (JHGMSA) aims to enrich the social and spiritual lives of Muslims at Johns Hopkins University.
 We promote interaction and communication among all members of the various schools on the East Baltimore campus by hosting events that increase understanding, tolerance, and appreciation of cultures and religions.Latino Medical Student Association (LMSA)